 Calibrated or not..?

 A calibrated tamper basically has a handle separated from the base, when tamping down the handle and base connect and click when pushed to around 30 pounds of pressure.
 This is great for beginners who want to make sure they are applying the right amount of pressure.
-It is also good if you have multiple people using the same machine.
+It is also good if you have multiple people using the same machine, helping you achieve a consistent tamp.
 It takes tamping out of the variables you need to alter when dialing in beans.

 Tampers come in all different materials starting with low quality plastic (please avoid!) to stainless steel.
 It is best to opt for stainless steel which lasts longer and is just better in every imaginable way.